 Resolve Enforcement Issues

 In June 2019, changes were made to two pieces of legislation related to family law: Family Orders and Agreements Enforcement Assistance Act (FOAEAA) and the Garnishment, Attachment and Pension Diversion Act (GAPDA).
-These changes come into force either on Royal Assent (June 21, 2019) or over the next two-year period.
+Certain changes came into force on Royal Assent (June 21, 2019).
+Other changes to GAPDA came into force in December 2020.
+Changes to FOAEAA Part I came into force on November 15, 2023, while other changes to FOAEAA will come into force within the next two-year period.
 This website will be updated as those changes in law come into effect.

 If your situation has changed